helixbass/ad-hok/README.md

 ## Bonus: use `ad-hok`/`flowMax()` in non-React contexts

-Once you get used to `ad-hok`'s helpers, you may find that some of them come in handy when writing typical non-React `flow()`s
+Once you get used to `ad-hok`'s helpers, you may find that some of them come in handy when writing typical non-React code where you'd usually use `lodash/fp`'s `flow()`

 For example, `addProps()` is a nice shorthand for `obj => ({...obj, someAdditionalProps})`:
 ```js